OrhanOZTURK/Python-Flask-WebServer/README.md

         REFERENCE

-Code samples are taken from this site
+The code example are taken from this site

 https://innovativetechspace.wordpress.com/2015/01/18/status-change-of-beaglebone-black-gpio-pin-through-python-flask-server-and-web-sockets/